What Are The Different Types of Cryptocurrency and Tokens?

 Any interested investors can buy into the offering and receive a new crypto token issued by the company as an exchange.
 Through the fundraising campaign, companies will accumulate enough funds to keep the development process.
 Whereas these tokens would typically be exchanged for BTC and ETH.
 Mainly because they are easier to exchange for other currencies, and the market liquidity is usually higher.

 Today, ICO has dwindled into thin air as the market is changing.

-The threeFold token is awarded to participants who authorized their node in the ThreeFold ecosystem that stands for the Internet free of global corporations.
+The ThreeFold token is awarded to participants who authorized their node in the ThreeFold ecosystem which stands for the Internet free of global corporations.